Business and Skilled Migration Queensland (BSMQ) logo

 • 233211 Civil Engineer

-If you have full-time work rights, for example, and are a dependent of a Masters or PhD student, you may be eligible for Queensland nomination.
-You will need to meet all the requirements of your chosen nomination pathway.
+Yes.
+If you have full-time work rights, you may be eligible for Queensland nomination.
+You will need to make sure you meet all the requirements of your chosen nomination pathway.

 Submitting an Expression of Interest (EOI) on SkillSelect

 Yes.
-You should make sure that your EOI is up to date to reflect your current circumstances.
-You should update your EOI if you have changed jobs, residential location or your English language test result.
+Please make sure your EOI is up to date to reflect your current circumstances.
+This includes if you have changed jobs or address, or if your English language test result has changed.

 If you are working outside Australia, you should list the country where you are currently living.

-No. The date you submitted, or most recently updated, your EOI does not impact your selection for Queensland nomination, as long as your EOI was submitted after the Queensland program opened (13 September 2024).
+No. The date you submitted, or most recently updated, your EOI or ROI, does not impact your selection for Queensland nomination.

-It is important that you do not submit your EOI until you meet all Queensland requirements.
-Queensland will not nominate any EOIs that meet requirements after being submitted.
+Please only submit your ROI once you meet all Migration Queensland requirements.
+We will not nominate applicants who meet requirements after the ROI has been submitted.

-Candidates must also complete the Registration of Interest (ROI) form on the Migration Queensland website to be considered for invitation.
+You will need to complete a new Registration of Interest (ROI) form on the Migration Queensland website to be considered for invitation.

 Regional Queensland

-Note: 491 visa holders, and their dependents, must live, work and study in an eligible postcode for at least three years to qualify for permanent residency.
+Note: 491 visa holders, and their dependants, must live, work and study in an eligible postcode for at least 3 years to qualify for permanent residency.

 4019–4022, 4025, 4037, 4074, 4076–4078, 4124–4125, 4133, 4183–4184, 4207–4275, 4280–4287, 4300–4301, 4303–4498, 4500–4512, 4514–4519, 4521, 4550–4575, 4580–4895.